Shelton Weech

-As someone who spent several years in a corporate job, I have experienced firsthand the need for employees with strong rhetoric and communication skills.
-I am now in a position to help foster those skills in my students who are preparing to enter the workforce.
-While there may not be time for students to completely master a genre or group of genres in any single course, my aim has always been to help all students who take my classes leave with the resources and skills they need to adapt to different real-world communication situations.
-To create a classroom environment that helps students develop these resources and skills, I emphasize two areas.
-First, I emphasize the importance of focusing writing around audiences or users.
-Second, I stress connection to the larger communities of which students are part, including the immediate classroom community.
-In emphasizing these areas, I want my students to recognize real-world potential in classroom communication situations and make connections.
+As someone who spent several years in a corporate job, I have experienced firsthand the need for employees with strong communication skills.
+I seek to foster those skills in my students, who are preparing to enter the workforce.
+My aim has always been to help all students who take my classes leave with the resources and skills they need to adapt to different real-world communication situations.
+To create a classroom environment that helps students develop these resources and skills, I emphasize two areas: first, the importance of focusing writing around audiences or users; and second, connection to the larger communities of which students are part, including the immediate classroom community.
+In emphasizing these areas, I want my students to recognize real-world potential in classroom communication situations.

 Click here to download my complete teaching philosophy: